WWmore/DOS/README.md

 </details>
 <br>

-This repository contains the implementation associated with the paper "Discrete Orthogonal Structures", which can be found [here](https://doi.org/10.1016/j.cag.2023.05.024).
+This repository contains the implementation associated with the paper ["Discrete Orthogonal Structures"](https://doi.org/10.1016/j.cag.2023.05.024).
 Please cite the paper if you use this code in your project.

 <section class="section" id="BibTeX">